 I think style guides are an absolute necessity in a team.
 They can help onboard new team members more quickly and avoid confusions and arguments since they provide a single source of the truth.
 Even if it’s just you, they are a great way to keep your sanity and avoid having to do some decisions over and over again.
 Also if you are developing in a consistent way, chances are many things will become automatic and speed up your process while reducing cognitive load.

 Swift is still relatively young language and there isn’t any official style guide yet.
 Looking at how Apple guys do it can be a good direction but it ultimately comes down to your and your’s team preference.
 There are a lot of different public style guides (e.g. Google, LinkedIn, Airbnb) but one of my favorites is Ray Wenderlich Swift style guide.
 Preferably, with a couple of tiny modifications.

-Also I like the idea of using Swift protocols solely for the alignment on the naming and where are particular things done - e.g. where are the constraints created, how we are adding and referencing subviews etc.
+Also I like the idea of using Swift protocols solely for the alignment on the naming and where are particular things done - e.g. where are the constraints created, how are we adding and referencing subviews etc.